jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 document['write'](decrypted);
 ```

-Anytime you see a reference to `document` in a script like this it's probably where the code injection actually happens.
+Anytime you see a reference to `document` in a script like this it's probably where the view construction and code injection actually happens.

 It first instantiates 3 variables - an iterator, the payload, and the "decrypted" payload.
 It simply grabs the large payload, iterates over it by 3 and calls `unescape` on its contents.

+The entire `<blob>` was just URL encoded JavaScript and HTML.

 The final payload is a large mix of inline scripts and HTML tags.
 Cleaned up (and deobfuscated again), it is as follows: